 Moira Redmond (Grace Maddox), Jennie Linden (Janet Freeman), David Knight (Henry Baxter), Brenda Bruce (Mary Lewis), George A. Cooper (John), Irene Richmond (Mrs Gibbs), Timothy Bateson (Barman), Clytie Jessop (Woman in White)

 Janet Freeman is a pupil at Hatcher’s School for Young Ladies.
 She suffers from terrible nightmares and so the decision is made to send her home.
-Teacher Mary Lewis accompanies Janet back to the family estate of Hightowers.
-The maid explains to Mary that Janet is highly strung and may suffer psychological issues due to having witnessed her mother killing her father with a knife.
+Teacher Mary Lewis is assigned to accompany Janet back to the family estate of Hightowers.
+The maid explains to Mary that Janet is highly strung and suffers psychological issues due to having witnessed her mother killing her father with a knife.
 As Janet settles back in to the house, she is subject to visions of murdered bodies and a ghostly woman.

-Nightmare was the fourth in a series of psycho-thrillers made during the 1960s by Hammer Films who were best known at the time for their series of Frankenstein and Dracula films with Christopher Lee and Peter Cushing.
-The decade began with the huge success of Alfred Hitchcock’s Psycho (1960) and Hammer became one of a host of filmmakers in both the US and UK who rushed to compete with their own copies.
-In the field of the psycho-thriller, Hammer made the likes of A Taste of Fear/Scream of Fear (1961), Paranoiac (1962), Maniac (1963), Hysteria (1964), The Fanatic/Die, Die, My Darling (1965), The Nanny (1965), Crescendo (1970) and Fear in the Night (1972).
+Nightmare was the fourth in a series of Psycho-Thrillers made during the 1960s by Hammer Films who were best known at the time for their series of Frankenstein and Dracula films with Christopher Lee and Peter Cushing, along with assorted other horror films.
+The decade began with the huge success of Alfred Hitchcock’s Psycho (1960) and Hammer became one of a host of filmmakers in both the US and UK who climbed aboard the bandwagon and rushed to compete with their own copies.
+In the field of the psycho-thriller, Hammer made the likes of A Taste of Fear/Scream of Fear (1961), Paranoiac (1963), Maniac (1963), Hysteria (1964), The Fanatic/Die, Die, My Darling (1965), The Nanny (1965), Crescendo (1970) and Fear in the Night (1972).
 Almost all of these were written by Jimmy Sangster and a reasonable number of them directed by Freddie Francis.

 Freddie Francis came from a background as a cinematographer on films such as The Innocents (1961) and even won an Academy Award for Sons and Lovers (1960).
-I have watched most of the films he made as director and am certain that these Hammer psycho-thrillers, Paranoiac, Hysteria and this, plus the ones he made for other companies such as The Psychopath (1966), were the works where he was most at home.
+I have watched most of the films he made as director and am certain that these Hammer psycho-thrillers, Paranoiac, Hysteria and this, plus the ones he made for other companies such as The Psychopath (1966), were the works where he excelled the best and was the most at home.
 (See below for Freddie Francis’s other films as director).

 Stylistically, Freddie Francis shows off and creates cinematographic set-ups that make you gasp – artful arrangements of furniture and decor that make striking contrasts between fore- and background; rooms lit in moody segregations of light and shadow; faces highlit in the centre of a frame.
 The contrast between foreground and background focus is particularly striking in scenes such as where Jennie Linden finds the stabbed body in the bed.
 This is something even further boosted by the 2016 dvd restoration (although this is made annoying by watching the film in an unusual 2.55:1 aspect ratio, which my played kept adjusting to 2.35:1).